open-cluster-management-io/community/GOVERNANCE.md

 The overall Open Cluster Management umbrella project is governed by a Steering Committee, which is selected as follows:

-* Two Maintainer representatives from each member Subproject
+* One Maintainer representatives from each member Subproject
 * Two general "Community Representatives"

 ### Steering Committee Duties